alandtse/MergeMapper/README.md

 REL::Relocation<decltype(PopulateHitData)> OriginalPopulateHitData;
 ```

 Here we have the proper Address Library ID for each Skyrim runtime type (AE, SE, or VR).
+Notably there is no specific
+VR ID; the VR Address Library uses SE ID's, but maps them to VR offsets.
+This only works for a subset of IDs that have
+been crowdsourced, however the correct mapping exists for this ID so VR support is automatic.

-We then use the
-`REL::Relocation` type to get a strongly-typed reference to a memory address.
-Here we add `0x42` to the address
+We then use the `REL::Relocation` type to get a strongly-typed reference to a memory address.
+Here we add `0x42` to the
-associated with that ID, because the ID is the ID of the memory address where the function starts.
-In this case we are
+address associated with that ID, because the ID is the ID of the memory address where the function starts.
+In this case=
-actually hooking a call to another function which occurs `0x42` bytes past the start of the function.
-The signature of
+we are actually hooking a call to another function which occurs `0x42` bytes past the start of the function.
+The
-that function is `int32_t*(Actor*, char*)`, and we define the function that will intercept that call as well as using
+signature of that function is `int32_t*(Actor*, char*)`, and we define the function that will intercept that call as
-that type for the `REL::Relocation` that maps to that call site.
-We also keep a second `REL::Relocation` which we assign
+well as using that type for the `REL::Relocation` that maps to that call site.
+We also keep a second `REL::Relocation`
-when we make the `write_call<5>` call, which points to the resulting trampoline function.
-We can use this to call the
+which we assign when we make the `write_call<5>` call, which points to the resulting trampoline function.
+We can use
-trampoline, which in effect makes the original function call.
-This way we can intercept the call while still letting it
+this to call the trampoline, which in effect makes the original function call.
+This way we can intercept the call while
-proceed normally, instead of completely replacing the original call.
+still letting it proceed normally, instead of completely replacing the original call.

 In this case the function we intercepted is a call done while populating data related to hitting something.
 Whenever
 this function is called, it is because something hit an actor.
 This lets us get the actor and increment its hit count